sleeping-in-bed/clash_tools/docs/source/index.rst

   Shell script for setting up proxy environment variables in the current session

 **clash_serve**
-  Simple utility for starting the Clash service with proper configuration
+  Service management tool for starting the Clash service and managing configuration files

 Features
 --------